 Where to Stay in Portland

-Airbnb — In Portland and really on the entirety of this Seattle to Los Angeles drive, Airbnb is a fantastic option for accommodation.
-Whether you’re on a budget and looking for a private room in a local’s home or want to stay in unique lodgings like this urban treehouse in central Portland, Airbnb has got you covered.
-Click here to browse Airbnbs in Portland.
+Private Rental — In Portland and really on the entirety of this Seattle to Los Angeles drive, finding a private holiday rental is a fantastic option for accommodation.
+Whether you’re on a budget and looking for a private room in a local’s home or want to stay in unique lodgings like this chic house near downtown Portland, there are countless properties available.
+Click here to browse private rentals in Portland.

 The Society Hotel — Centrally located within close proximity of all of the best sites in Portland, this hotel is an excellent option for those looking for a comfortable place to base themselves in the Oregon city.
 They have an array of rooms available and a tasty restaurant on site.
 Click here to see their availability